Psychiatric Children’s Homes for adolescents open in Farmingdale and Sicklerville

 YCS becomes incorporated as a private non-profit non sectarian social services agency.
 YCS established a social work internship program in its residences for newly graduated social workers.

 As the first joint venture between the State of New Jersey and a private agency, YCS opened a group residence for young girls who were emotionally handicapped and wards of the state.

 Name officially changed to Youth Consultation Service with headquarters in Newark, NJ.

 Emphasis shifted to counseling young people through provision of a broad range of services.

-Origination as the Church Mission of Help of the Episcopal Diocese of Newark for abandoned women and children in the aftermath of World War I.
+YCS originated from the church mission of help of the Episcopal Diocese of Newark for abandoned women and children.